As of 2026, four main M*A*S*H cast members remain alive: Alan Alda (90), Jamie Farr (91), Mike Farrell (86), and Gary Burghoff (82).

 It was also one of those shows that turned actors into stars.
 Almost everyone who played a regular role on the show became a household name.

-It has been 38 years since the show went off the air, and it’s safe to say that a lot has changed in those years.
+It has been more than 40 years since the show went off the air, and it’s safe to say that a lot has changed in those years.

-But luckily, a lot of M*A*S*H actors are still here, and we have compiled a list of those who are still alive in 2021:
+But luckily, several M*A*S*H actors are still here, and we have compiled a list of those who are still alive in 2026:

 Alan Alda played Hawkeye